NathanWalker/nativescript-spotify/README.md

 ![alt text](resources/spotify.jpg "Spotify")

-A NativeScript plugin for the Spotify iOS and (*coming soon* Android) SDK.
+A NativeScript plugin for the Spotify iOS and Android SDKs.

 * [Install](#install)
 * [Prerequisites](#prerequisites)